ShayNeeo/registration/README.md

 ## Register
 1. Fork the repo.
-2. Make a json file named `example.json` in the `domains` directory.
+2. Make a json file named `example.json` in the `subdomains` directory.
 3. Add the following file format to the json you just made:
 ```json
 {